RYA Yachtmaster™ / Coastal Skipper Theory

 It is a lot about understanding and having the knowledge brought forward into the front of your thinking.
 The course can be great fun and will bring some really useful navigational techniques for longer routes and passage planning.

-My advice for the course is keep a sharp pencil, listen carefully and and ensure you ask lots of questions if something isn’t 100% understood.
+My advice for the course is keep a sharp pencil, listen carefully and ensure you ask lots of questions if something isn’t 100% understood.
 Most of all, enjoy it!

 Read more